FritsvanLatum/hass-systemd/README.md

 the Raspberry Pi is started.
 More in detail: we want Home Assistant to run as a systemd notify daemon, with watchdog support.

-The linux operating system of your Raspberry Pi must have systemd.
+The linux operating system of your Raspberry Pi must have `systemd`.

 These are the instructions: